logo Champagne Dom pérignon

 EASE AND GENORISITY

-The history of the house Dom Pérignon,
+The history of Dom Pérignon,

-The imprint on the Champagnes Dom Pérignon
+The stamp on Champagnes Dom Pérignon

-From the great Vintage 1998 to the Rosé 1996 Plénitude 2 without forgetting the Rosé Vintage 2006 or the very concentrated Vintage 2003, VINTAGE 2012, DOM PÉRIGNON X LADY GAGA VINTAGE 2010, VINTAGE ROSÉ 2008, VINTAGE BLANC 2003 PLÉNITUDE 2, each vintage of Dom Pérignon is an invitation to discover the expression of a year .Like a conductor, the cellar master brings together the terroirs to create a unique and exceptional composition.
-Each year, the cellar master creates the story of a new vintage by maintaining the brand's style while revealing the unique expression of that exceptional year.
+From the great Vintage 1998 to the Rosé 1996 Plénitude 2, not forgetting the Rosé Vintage 2006 or the very concentrated Vintage 2003, VINTAGE 2012, DOM PÉRIGNON X LADY GAGA VINTAGE 2010, VINTAGE ROSÉ 2008, VINTAGE BLANC 2003 PLÉNITUDE 2, each vintage of Dom Pérignon invites us to discover the expression of a year.
+Like an orchestra conductor, the cellar master brings together terroirs to create a unique and exceptional composition.
+Each year, the cellar master creates the story of a new vintage, preserving the brand's style while revealing the unique expression of that exceptional year.

 This is a rare and exceptional champagne.